 In fact, CHOICE has also released some tips on how to save at the supermarket, keep food longer, save on energy bills and tackle the rising petrol prices.

-How to save at the supermarket
+How to save on your groceries at the supermarket

 CHOICE are asking consumers to not shop on autopilot and pay attention while they are putting things into their trolleys.
 Here are some tips to help you keep your next grocery shop under budget it.

 1. Compare prices across supermarkets